GuJEMSAdTech/gujemsandroidsdk/README.md

 and the third 3.
 The tile number is used to prevent multiple instances of the same ad.
 5. Correlator: long random number. indicates a correlation of ad calls.
 Every sequence of related AutoNative ad calls (on the same page) should have the same correlator.
 You can use our convenience method SdkUtil.getCorrelator().
+6. **(optional)** Browser (Instance of AutoNativeCustomBrowser): Will be called, when an user clicks on a native Teaser.
+Can be used to open the click in a custom webview or an internal browser.
+The parameters special and articleId from the callback can be ignored.

 The last step to get a working AutoNative ad is to instantiate the AutoNativeTaskInitializer.
 This object expects the **AutoNativeConfig**, the context and the view which contains the